r57zone/ShareFiles/README.md

 <h2>EN:</h2>

 **eFile** - program for send files in lan.
-To transfer files move them in the program and enter the IP address.
+Simply drag the files into the program and enter the IP address.
 On the receiving files computer also need to run the program.<br>
 In order not to enter the IP address, you can run the program with a parameter.<br>
 **Example:**<br>
 "C:\Program Files\eFile\eFile.exe" 192.168.0.2<br>